 - i.
 Government grants and public donations; - ii.
 Revenue from rates and services charges; and - iii.
-Other revenue sources - c) What source of funding will be used to repay the loan; - d) Details of any default by the municipality on outstanding or repaid debt during the preceding three (3) years; - e) The reserves of the municipality - f) A summary of financial policies and practices; and - g) The latest credit rating obtained.
+Other revenue sources - a) What source of funding will be used to repay the loan; - b) Details of any default by the municipality on outstanding or repaid debt during the preceding three (3) years; - c) The reserves of the municipality - d) A summary of financial policies and practices; and - e) The latest credit rating obtained.